rticommunity/rticonnextdds-splunk-modinput/README.md

 ## Important Notes
 The modular input requires an XML file containing the types, the domain definitions and the declaration of all the participant and entities (the data readers) that will receive the DDS samples.
-Since this modular input is based on RTI ConnextDDS Connector, you must list all the data readers declared in the XML file in the "Data Readers".
+Since this modular input is based on RTI Connext DDS Connector, you must list all the data readers declared in the XML file in the "Data Readers".
 Failure to do so, will result in a high CPU usage since Connector will still instantiate all the data readers, but the modular input will not read samples from all of them, causing the notification event of "new sample received" to remain in the event loop forever.

 Refer to the code if you want to implement new transformation plug-ins.